 Pocket K No. 16: Global Status of Commercialized Biotech/GM Crops in 2014

 In 2014, the global area of biotech crops continued to increase for the 19th year at a sustained growth rate of 3 to 4% or 6.3 million hectares (~16 million acres), reaching 181.5 million hectares or 448 million acres (Figure 1).
 Biotech crops have set a precedent in that the biotech area has grown impressively every single year for the past 19 years, with a remarkable 100-fold increase since the commercialization began in 1996.
 Thus, biotech crops are considered as the fastest adopted crop technology in the history of modern agriculture.

-In 2013, a total of 18 million farmers planted biotech crops in 27 countries, wherein over 90% or greater than 16.5 million were small and resource-poor farmers from developing countries.
-The highest increase in any country, in absolute hectarage growth was Brazil with 3.7 million hectares.
+94.1% or greater than 16.9 million were small and resource-poor farmers from developing countries.
+The highest increase in any country, in absolute hectarage growth was US with 3 million hectares.

 In summary, during the period of 1996 to 2014, biotech crops have been successfully grown in accumulated hectarage of 1.78 billion hectares (4.4 billion acres).